Direct reduced iron: Benefits

-Problems
+Complications

-Direct reduced iron is highly susceptible to oxidation and rusting if left unprotected, and is normally quickly processed further to steel.
-The bulk iron can also catch fire since it is pyrophoric.
-Unlike blast furnace pig iron, which is almost pure metal, DRI contains some siliceous gangue (if made from scrap, not from new iron from direct reduced iron with natural gas), which needs to be removed in the steel-making process.
+Direct reduced iron is susceptible to oxidation and rusting if left unprotected, and is normally processed further to steel.
+The bulk iron can also catch fire (it is pyrophoric).
+Unlike blast furnace pig iron, which is almost pure metal, scrap-based DRI contains some siliceous gangue, which needs to be removed in the steel-making process.

 History

 Producing sponge iron and then working it was the earliest method used to obtain iron in the Middle East, Egypt, and Europe, where it remained in use until at least the 16th century.

-The advantage of the bloomery technique is that iron can be obtained at a lower furnace temperature, only about 1,100 °C or so.
-The disadvantage, relative to a blast furnace, is that only small quantities can be made at a time.
+Whilst bloomeries allowed for iron production at a lower furnace temperature (only about 1,100 °C or so), they produce iron at a much slower rate than a blast furnace.

 Chemistry

 The following reactions successively convert hematite (from iron ore) into magnetite, magnetite into ferrous oxide, and ferrous oxide into iron by reduction with carbon monoxide or hydrogen.